wild10/video_classification_modified_fimg_classification/README.md

 # VIDEO CLASSIFICATION

-This is a repo that contains a peace of code modified in purpose to do video classification using the previous image classifaction code contained in TensorFlow examples.
+This is a repo that contains a peace of code modified in purpose to do video classification using the previous image classification code contained in TensorFlow examples.

 the files that it contains are :
 - label_image.py (modified from the original) see original [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/label_image/label_image.py)